 Shuran was selected as one of the 24 mentees around the globe for the 2021 Women Photograph Mentorship Class.
 Her portrait of the former U.S. Supreme Court Justice Ruth Bader Ginsburg, was listed as one of the most-viewed content on National Public Radio in 2020.
 She received a Grand Prize for 2018 Photo District News’ Faces Portrait Photography Contest, was selected as a winner for 2019 Magenta Foundation’s Flash Forward Competition and was shortlisted for 2019 Siena International Photo Awards.
 She was also the alumna of 2019 New York Portfolio Review and 2019 Dow Jones News Fund Digital Media Program.

-Shuran can speak English, Mandarin, Cantonese, Korean and entry-level Spanish.
+Shuran can speak English, Mandarin, Cantonese, Korean and conversational Spanish.